cloudposse/terraform-aws-components/modules/spacelift/README.md

 atmos terraform apply spacelift/plat -s NAMESPACE-gbl-plat
 ```

+Now all stacks for all components should be created in the Spacelift UI.

 ## Triggering Spacelift Runs

 Cloud Posse recommends two options to trigger Spacelift stacks.